terevyt/terevyt/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...gfsds
 - 💞️ I’m looking to collaborate on ...123123
-- 📫 How to reach me ..ff
+- 📫 How to reach me ..ffsdf
 - 😄 Pronouns: ...h
 - ⚡ Fun fact: dg222r
 <!---4565wer